-Saucony Ride 9Review Facts
+Saucony Ride 9 Review Facts

 The Saucony Ride 9 is a plush neutral running shoe and has the padding and support to go the distance.
 The Saucony Ride uses Saucony’s EVERUN technology, boasting more energy return than other cushioning material.
 If you were already a Saucony Ride fan, you’ll be impressed with the small reduction in weight from version 8 to version 9.
 Overall, runners have been very impressed with the performance of this shoe.

 Saucony also used their Tri-flex layout for the outsole pattern, which is present in a lot of their models.
-This outsole design maintains better contact with the ground during toe off when compared to other layouts.
+This outsole design maintains better contact with the ground during toe offs when compared to other layouts.
 The difference in traction is slightly noticeable when running on wet conditions or gravel.

-The upper is lightweight
+The upper is both durable and lightweight

 of the upper in this edition.
 IT is sleeker and smoother than the Ride 8.

-The FlexiFilm upper is very breathable, making this a great all weather shoe.
+The FlexiFilm in the upper is very breathable, making this a great all weather shoe.
 The breathability allows air to pass throughout the shoe, cooling the foot but still providing a nice balance between breathability and warmth.
 It is highly recommended for any season and dries relatively quickly if you get caught in the rain